-The name of the college you plan to attend.
+- The name of the colleges/universities you plan to attend.

-Federal Direct Stafford Loans and Federal Direct PLUS Loans are guaranteed by the Department of Education.
-The loan funds will be delivered through Electronic Funds Transfer (EFT) directly to your business office student account.
-The first disbursement will occur following 30 days into the semester.
+Federal Direct Loans and Direct PLUS Loans are guaranteed by the Department of Education.
+The loan funds will be delivered through Electronic Funds Transfer (EFT) directly to your student account.
+The first disbursement will occur 30 days into the semester.

-Federal regulations require all Federal Direct Stafford loan borrowers to complete “LOAN ENTRANCE COUNSELING” before the first disbursement of your Federal Direct Stafford loan.
-To complete this requirement, please visit studentaid.gov and click on Entrance Counseling.
+Federal Student Aid regulations require all federal Direct Loan borrowers to complete Loan Entrance Counseling before the first disbursement of your Federal Direct Loan.
+To complete this requirement, please visit studentaid.gov and click on Loan Entrance Counseling.
 The purpose of the counseling is to make you aware of your rights and responsibilities associated with student loan borrowing.

-Federal regulations require all Federal Direct Stafford loan borrowers to complete “LOAN EXIT COUNSELING” before your enrollment ends.
-To complete this requirement, please go online to studentaid.gov and click on Exit Counseling.
-The purpose of the counseling is to make you aware of your rights and responsibilities as you enter the repayment stage of your student loan borrowing.
-Please note that the Exit Counseling requirement must be met before receiving your diploma.
+Federal regulations require all federal Direct Loan borrowers to complete Loan Exit Counseling before your enrollment ends.
+To complete this requirement, please go online to studentaid.gov and click on Loan Exit Counseling.
+The purpose of the counseling is to make you aware of your rights and responsibilities as you enter the repayment stage of student loan borrowing.
+Please note that the Loan Exit Counseling requirement must be met before receiving your diploma.

 Private alternative loans are not part of the federal Direct Loan programs and should be used as a last resort.
 Students should first consider the federal Direct Loans and the Direct PLUS Loan program as they offer the lowest fees and interest rates.
 However, if those loan programs do not cover your educational expenses, you may want to consider the alternative loan option.